1.0 Physical Standards for Letters

 Enclosures in double postcards are prohibited at card prices.

 Letter-size pieces (except card-size pieces) that meet one or more of the nonmachinable characteristics in 1.2 are subject to the nonmachinable surcharge (see 133.1.5).

-Flat-size pieces that do not meet the standards in 2.0 are subject to the applicable postage for a parcel-size piece, based on weight.
+Flat-size pieces that do not meet the standards in 2.0 are considered parcels and the mailer must pay the applicable parcel price.

 First-Class Package Service — Retail parcels are eligible for USPS Tracking and Signature Confirmation service.
 A First-Class Package Service — Retail parcel is:

 - A mailpiece that exceeds any one of the maximum dimensions for a flat (large envelope).
 See 2.1.

 - A flat-size mailpiece, regardless of thickness, that is rigid or nonrectangular.